joegasparich/viceversa/README.md

 	✓ Logo and Menu button in header
 	✓ Menu expands out
 	✓ 3/4s of the screen
+	- Links close the nav
 Splash
 	✓ Only shows up once per session
 	✓ Click logo to get to home
 	✓ Change to SVG
 	- Animate?
+	- Get rid of password
 Nav
 	✓ Always visible on the left
 	✓ Everything goes grey on hover